- Who's Accredited

 Why should you look for an accredited certification body?
 IAF has produced a brochure on the topic.

 People often ask if an organization is accredited by ANAB, and many of these inquiries are about educational institutions.
-ANAB accredits only management systems CBs, inspection bodies and forensic inspection agencies, calibration and testing laboratories, forensic test laboratories, reference material producers, and proficiency test providers.
+ANAB accredits management systems CBs, inspection bodies and forensic inspection agencies, calibration and testing laboratories, forensic test laboratories, reference material producers, proficiency test providers, product certification bodies, greenhouse gas validation and verification bodies, personnel certification bodies, and certificate issuers.

 When you use the ANAB CB directory to search for an ANAB-accredited CB, the results include contact information and a link to the CB's ANAB accreditation certificate.